 Best student NZES Conference Paper

-The society makes an annual award to the student who is judged to have presented the best oral paper at the Society’s annual conference.
+The society makes an annual award to the students who are judged to have presented the best oral papers at the Society’s annual conference.
 The award comprises:

 • One year’s free membership of the society

 A second place award may also be presented for NZ$250 and a highly commended award for $100 (both also with one year's free membership and a certificate)